Seamless Multimodal Transportation Scheduling

 \ABSTRACT{ Ride-hailing services have expanded the role of shared mobility in passenger transportation systems, creating new markets and creative planning solutions for major urban centers.
-In this paper, we consider their use for last-mile passenger transportation in coordination with a mass transit service to provide a seamless multimodal transportation experience for the user.
+In this paper, we consider their use for \secondrev{the first-mile or} last-mile passenger transportation in coordination with a mass transit service to provide a seamless multimodal transportation experience for the user.
 A system that provides passengers with predictable information on travel and waiting times in their commutes is immensely valuable.
-We envision that the passengers will inform the system in advance of their desired travel and arrival windows so that the system can jointly optimize the schedules of passengers.
-The problem we study balances minimizing travel time and the number of trips taken by the last-mile vehicles, so that long-term planning, maintenance, and environmental impact considerations can be taken into account.
-We focus our attention on the problem where the last-mile service aggregates passengers by destination.
-We show that this problem is NP-hard, and propose a decision diagram-based branch-and-price decomposition model that can solve instances of real-world size (10,000 passengers, 50 last-mile destinations, 600 last-mile vehicles) in time ($\sim 1$ minute) that is orders-of-magnitude faster than other methods appearing in the literature.
-Our experiments also indicate that single-destination last-mile service provides high-quality solutions to more general settings. }
+We envision that the passengers will inform the system of their desired travel and arrival windows so that the system can jointly optimize the schedules of passengers.
+The problem we study balances minimizing travel time and the number of trips taken by the last-mile vehicles, so that long-term planning, maintenance, and environmental impact are all taken into account.
+We focus on the case where the last-mile service aggregates passengers by destination.
+We show that this problem is NP-hard, and propose a decision diagram-based branch-and-price decomposition model that can solve instances of real-world size (10,000 passengers \secondrev{spread over an hour}, 50 last-mile destinations, 600 last-mile vehicles) in \secondrev{computational} time ($\sim 1$ minute) that is orders-of-magnitude faster than other methods appearing in the literature.
+Our experiments also indicate that \secondrev{aggregating passengers by destination on the } last-mile service provides high-quality solutions to more general settings. }

-\KEYWORDS{last-mile; mass transit; scheduling; decision diagrams; branch and price.} \HISTORY{This paper was first submitted on XXX.}
+\KEYWORDS{last-mile; mass transit; scheduling; decision diagrams; branch and price} \HISTORY{This paper was first submitted on July 2, 2019.}